amitopu/react-ecomerce-landingpage/README.md

-# Getting Started with Drone Shop
+# Drone Shop

 This is an ecommerce shop which is for selling drones.

 This project is developed using Javascript, React.js and pure CSS.

+Live link: